jeffpar/pcjs.v1/blog/2014/09/30/README.md

 I still tend to follow Charles Simonyi's "[Hungarian](http://en.wikipedia.org/wiki/Hungarian_notation)" naming conventions -- or rather, a naming convention loosely inspired by Hungarian.
-I know lots of people sneer at those conventions and think they're useless, and all I can say is, they're wrong: they are not useless to ME.
+I know lots of people sneer at those conventions or simply think they're useless, and all I can say is, they're wrong: they are not useless to *me*.

-I admit they may be useless to anyone who has a phenomenal memory and can remember that an obscure variable named "foo" was initialized with a string or a number, or whose IDE can answer that question with the press of a key (or two), but for me, with my non-phenomenal memory and lazy fingers, I prefer being able to simply look at a variable to immediately know what *type* of data it contains, if nothing else.
+I admit they may be useless to anyone who has a phenomenal memory and can remember that an obscure variable named "foo" was initialized with a string or a number, or whose IDE can answer the question with the press of a key (or two), but for me, with my non-phenomenal memory and lazy fingers, I prefer being able to simply look at a variable to immediately know what *type* of data it contains, if nothing else.